nipphittt17/Spotify-ArtistSong-Analysis/README.md

 The Python code for extraction and transformation can be found in [this notebook](extract_transform_track.ipynb).

 ## Data analysis
-To address the key findings, the following analyses were performed using SQL.
+To ....., the following analyses were performed.
-1. The number of casual riders vs annual members contributed to total rides.
-2. Average duration of all trips for casual riders and annual members.
+1. Exploration of statistics of all numeric values in the dataset.
+2. Identification of the most and least popular tracks.
+3. Examination of the key, mode, and time signature used.
-3. The number of casual riders and annual members for each type of bike.
+4. Inspection of the track analysis and features for each album.
-4. The number of casual riders and annual members per day of the week, alongside the average trip duration.
-5. The distribution of casual riders and annual members across each hour of the day.
-6. The number of casual riders and annual members in each month, along with the average trip duration.
-7. The top 10 popular routes for annual members, including the total number of rides.
-8. The top 10 popular routes for casual riders, including the total number of rides.
-9. The top 10 round-trip routes, including the number of rides by both members and casual riders.
+5. Tracking the popularity of songs by release year.
+6. Correlation analysis of each numeric attribute with respect to popularity.

 The SQL queries used for this data analysis can be found [here](bike_2023_analyze_data.sql).